wooosh/star/deserted-fonts/README.md

 The fonts should be used at size 12, which should be the default size.

 If the fonts do not look right, you are likely using the wrong size.
 If you have some form of display scaling set up, it may need to be used at a size other than 12.
+Please note that pixelsize is not the same thing as size.

 Please open an issue if you experience any trouble with getting the fonts to render properly.